jkitsao/kitsao-blog/content/posts/Hosting-on-vercel.md

 ## Pricing (Hobby plan)

-Vercel offers Hobby plan plan that is more than enough for your projects
+Vercel offers a Hobby plan that is more than enough for your personal projects
 <!-- Hobby plans are limited to personal, -->

 ![pricing image](https://res.cloudinary.com/whey/image/upload/v1609587952/tipjarr/vercel_pricing_v2ofpc.png)